 About the Program

 The University Innovation Fellows program empowers students to become agents of change at their schools.
-The Fellows are a global community of students leading a movement to ensure that all students gain the necessary attitudes, skills and knowledge required to compete in the economy of the future.
-These student leaders from schools around the world create new opportunities that help their peers develop an entrepreneurial mindset, build creative confidence, seize opportunities, define problems and address global challenges.
+The Fellows are a global community leading a movement to ensure that all students gain the attitudes, skills and knowledge required to navigate a complex world.
+These student leaders from schools around the world create opportunities to help their peers build the creative confidence, agency, and entrepreneurial mindset needed to address global challenges and to build a better future.

-Fellows are creating student innovation spaces, founding entrepreneurship organizations, hosting experiential events, and working with faculty and administrators to develop courses.
-They serve as advocates for lasting institutional change with academic leaders and represent their schools at national events.
+Fellows create student innovation spaces, start entrepreneurship organizations, facilitate experiential workshops, work with faculty and administrators to develop new courses, and much more.
+They serve as advocates for lasting institutional change with academic leaders, lending the much-needed student voice to the conversations about the future of higher education.

 About the Fellows

-Some Fellows work independently on their campuses and collaborate with their faculty and peers, while others work in a team of up to four Fellows at a campus called a “Leadership Circle.”
+Some Fellows work independently on their campuses and collaborate with their faculty and peers, while others work in a team of up to four Fellows at a campus.

 What the Fellows Do